-The KIETS Climate Leader Program will focus on solutions to mitigating or reversing negative effects of climate change via technical, managerial, political or economic approaches that, if adopted, offer a promise of impactful developments that will help humanity deal with this existential threat.
-The next generation will experience the most direct effects of climate change in their lifetimes, and therefore it is critical to support emerging leaders to take action.
+The KIETS Climate Leaders Program focuses on solutions to mitigating or reversing negative effects of climate change via technical, managerial, political, or economic approaches that, if adopted, offer a promise of impactful developments that will help humanity deal with this existential threat.
+The next generation will experience the most direct effects of climate change in their lifetimes; therefore, it is critical to support emerging leaders to take action.
 The program supports the Scholars’ engagement with our world’s best leaders and organizations working on climate change solutions to help empower, educate and inspire young people to embark on careers and become innovative leaders in mitigating climate change, which affects almost all aspects of people’s lives.
-It is expected that the Scholars will create a network among themselves of committed emerging leaders in the area of climate change solutions.
+It is expected that the Scholars will become a network of committed emerging leaders in the area of climate change solutions.
 The 2023 cohort of 15 students is strengthening their understanding, communication, engagement and leadership around climate change through their work with water quality, biodiversity, agriculture, carbon capture/sequestration, energy and material alternatives, landscape and building design, public policy, and environmental justice and equity.
 Their three to six-month internship placements are strengthening the workforce necessary to combat climate change impacts.